kmy01/postr/docs/production_readme.md

 ## Future Directions for the Project

 In addition to the features already implemented, I plan to continue work on this project.
-The next steps for FresherNote are outlined below.
+The next steps for Postr are outlined below.

 ### Search